-Tri-County Electric Cooperative, in partnership with Texas Electric Cooperatives, sponsors six high school students on an all-expenses-paid trip to our Nation's Capital to tour historic sites, meet US congressional representatives, gain leadership experience and learn about the electric cooperative industry.
-Tri-County EC's Youth Tour Participants will receive a $2,000 scholarship for higher education or trade school.
+Tri-County Electric Cooperative, in partnership with Texas Electric Cooperatives, sponsors six high school students on an all-expense-paid trip to our Nation's Capital to tour historic sites, meet US congressional representatives, gain leadership experience and learn about the electric cooperative industry.
+Tri-County Electric Cooperative's Youth Tour Participants will receive a $2,000 scholarship for higher education or trade school.

-- Reside in a home powered by Tri-County Electric Cooperative
+- Reside in a home powered by Tri-County Electric Cooperative, at your primary residence

-- Attend a pre-trip meeting and a post-trip meeting with Co-op Staff and Directors
+- Selected participants must attend a pre-trip meeting with Co-op Staff in May 2022

 - 2 letters of recommendation